Croatia

 9am

-This morning, grab a fig croissant and an espresso before you head out to sea on a kayak towards the densely vegetated Lokrum Island.
-Paddle through sparkling ripples venturing into sea caves and discreet inlets and dive into clear waters teeming with schools of fish, your private guide leading the way.
-You may want to keep lunch low key today, but nevertheless satisfying.
-Moor up on a small secluded pebbly cove for a picnic alfresco.
+Grab a fig croissant and an espresso this morning before heading out to sea on a kayak towards the densely vegetated Lokrum Island.
+Led by a private guide, paddle through sparkling ripples, venture into sea caves, and dive into clear waters teeming with schools of fish.
+Moor up on a small, secluded, pebbly cove for a low-key picnic alfresco.

 2pm

 After your morning at sea, ride a cable car from the Old Town all the way up to Mount Srdj.
-People with vertigo look away now but we promise the views at the top will be worth it.
-With panoramic vistas to the sea and the undulating Herzegovina mountains, this is the perfect way to end your afternoon before your evening flight home.
+Vertigo sufferers look away now, but we promise the views at the top will be worth it.
+With panoramic vistas of the sea and the undulating Herzegovina mountains, this is the perfect way to end your 36 hours in Dubrovnik before the evening flight home.

-Cross over to Montenegro on a day trip visiting the medieval towns of Kotor and Budva.
-Hop from beach to cove on a private boat in the Elaphiti Islands and take the afternoon to chill out on a beach.
-If you're in need of glamour, the swanky Eastway club on Banje beach will tick the box.
-Otherwise Sveti Jakov is a more charming, local affair.
+We recommend hopping over to Montenegro on a day trip to visit the medieval towns of Kotor and Budva.
+There’s also the enchanting Elaphiti Islands to explore, where you can go from cove to cove on a private boat and chill out on a beach in the afternoon.
+If you're in need of glamour, the swanky Eastway Club on Banje Beach, just outside of the walled city, will tick the box.
+Further along the coast, Sveti Jakov is a more charming, local affair.

-Dubrovnik has some fabulous boutique hotels but there are slim pickings if you want to step out straight into the old town...
-You have a choice of two hotels and the Pucic Palace comes up trumps.
-Quintessential Dubrovnik furnishing combined with its central location make it a no brainer, but the expense may have you looking into alternatives.
+The city has some fabulous boutique hotels, but there are slim pickings if you want to step straight into the old town while enjoying your 36 hours in Dubrovnik.
+Here, you've got a choice of two hotels, with the Pucic Palace coming up trumps.
+Its grand furnishings combined with its central location make it a no-brainer, although the price tag may have you looking into alternatives.

-Just outside the city walls, the modern Hotel Bellevue is set amongst the cliffs with floor to ceiling windows and a short walk away from the old town.
-Villa Orsula is only five minutes away and its enviable landscaped gardens and decadent decor offers serenity after a day out in the old town.
+Just outside the city walls, it’s only a short walk to the old town from the contemporary Hotel Bellevue, set among the cliffs with floor-to-ceiling windows.
+Villa Orsula is only five minutes away, and it's enviable landscaped gardens and decadent decor offer a secluded serenity after a day out in the old town.